From our offices in Coventry, our solicitors have have a wealth of experience in advising and representing clients in unfair dismissal claims.

 Why choose us?

-We have successfully advised and represented senior executives, professionals, and highly skilled workers on unfair dismissal claims and are experienced in working in a wide range of industries, including manufacturing, retail, finance, law, medicine, academia, and technology.
+Our solicitors have successfully advised and represented senior executives, professionals, and highly skilled workers on unfair dismissal claims and are experienced in working in a wide range of industries, including manufacturing, retail, finance, law, medicine, academia, and technology.
 Our results-driven Employment Law Solicitors will spend time understanding what you want to achieve and work tirelessly to procure it.
 We understand the sensitive nature of unfair dismissal claims, therefore you can trust our advice will be delivered in a compassionate, straightforward manner.

 People choose and recommend us because we care about them and their future career prospects.
 We are focused on results and achieving them in the quickest, most cost-effective way possible.
 Our Employment Law Solicitors will take care of your legal concerns so you can focus on your future.